Jarn/jarn.mkrelease/README.txt

 Release my.package and sign the archive with GnuPG::

-  $ mkrelease -s -i fred@bedrock.com -d pypi src/my.package
+  $ mkrelease -s -i fred@bedrock.com src/my.package

 The ``-i`` flag is optional, and GnuPG will pick your default key if not given.
 In addition, defaults for ``-s`` and ``-i`` can be